Skip Navigation

 (“How are they better off?”)

-• Percent of collaborative medical service delivery initiatives for children experiencing homelessness that are governed by diverse, representative leadership that includes families with lived experience of homelessness.
+• Percent of collaborative medical service delivery initiatives for children experiencing homelessness that report high levels of engagement.
 (Measures shared power and democratic governance)

-• Percent of healthcare providers and systems serving children experiencing homelessness that demonstrate sustained institutional commitment to anti-bias, trauma-informed, and housing-focused practices.
-(Shows organizational transformation and culture change for equity and justice)
+• Percent of healthcare providers and systems collaborating with Title V serving children experiencing homelessness that demonstrate sustained institutional commitment to anti-bias, trauma-informed, and housing-focused practices.
+(Shows organizational transformation)

-• Percent of communities that demonstrate sustained shifts in the structural determinants of health inequities for children experiencing homelessness, such as through more equitable distribution of resources, power, and opportunities.
+• Percent of communities that demonstrate sustained shifts in the structural determinants of health for children experiencing homelessness, such as through distribution of resources, power, and opportunities.
 (Shows long-term, transformative impact on social and political determinants of health)

 Note.
 When looking at your ESMs, SPMs, or other strategies: